Last updated at 16:23, 7 Feb 2015 Uploaded at 23:30, 14 Jan 2014

 FEATURES: A CCO supported version of Winter Is Coming is being hosted here under Optional files.
 Stats and recipes have been reworked to maintain consistency with CCO's ratios and recipe formulas (generally speaking the hoods and cloaks are less expensive).
 Inventory conditions have been added to reduce menu clutter, and all recipes can be toggled using CCO's menu options.
 CCO automatically disables the Fur Crafting Kit requirement since it's redundant when used with CCO; however, it is still available as an option if you prefer.
 This file is also fully compatible and consistent with the changes from Weapons & Armor Fixes.

-INSTALLATION: First, install Winter Is Coming, selecting whichever file option and/or patches you wish to use.
+INSTALLATION: First, install Winter Is Coming, selecting whichever file option you wish to use.
 After it is installed, replace the original .esp file with the matching .esp provided here in the optional files section.
-ACTIVATE the .esp file along with any necessary patch files.
-NOTE: Cloaks-Dawnguard.esp does not include any crafting recipes, and therefore doesn't need a CCO-supported version.
-It's perfectly compatible as is.
+ACTIVATE the .esp file.
+If you are also using Cloaks of Skyrim, then load Winter is Coming AFTER Cloaks of Skyrim and use the patch file included in the download provided here.

 aMidianBorn Book of Silence by CaBaL and the AMB team